- CSE Database Portal

 Personal Web Space

-Once the WWW folder is created, the user may place world readable HTML files and world readable/executable subfolders in that folder.
+Once connected to the Web Space Directory, the user may place world readable HTML files and world readable/executable subfolders in that folder.
 URL's to view a user's webpage take the form

 Any index.html file placed in a folder will be loaded automatically when the URL for the folder is requested.
 For example, the URL

-automatically loads the index.html file in jsmith's WWW folder.
-It is recommended that users do create an index.html file in their root WWW folder so that our automated software will add them to the list of users with a readable homepage.
+automatically loads the index.html file in jsmith's Web Space Directory.
+It is recommended that users do create an index.html file in their root Web Space Directory so that our automated software will add them to the list of users with a readable homepage.

 Computing Staff reserves the right to remove material from a user's web space for the following reasons: